markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/statistics.md

 Size of the first1k raw text: 240.35 MB
 ```

+Size may differ depending on the latest size of the downloaded and processed
+corpora.
 Then, I will calculate other statistics of the saved text files to
 compare their content.
 By passing text file name, e.g. `perseus_greek_text_file`
 to the `get_stats` function, statistical variables are returned and at the same
 time their values are printed: